DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 # What Makes a Good Metadata Record?

-Consistency with commonly used fields
+Consistency with commonly used fields.
 Here are some examples for a FGDC CSDGM record:

 | Field  | DO THIS | NOT THIS |